Overview

 How to Apply

-The next round of recruitment to the GHVP will close at midnight on 21st November 2025 for those wishing to apply for a fellowship starting between April 2026 and March 2027.
-Applications for the following year are likely to re-open in March 2026.
+The next round of recruitment to the GHVP open 4th June 2026 and will close at 11:59pm on 8th August 2026 for those wishing to apply for a fellowship start from February 2027.

 Please contact GHF email to ask for more details england.global.fellowships@nhs.net